Updated: Jan 13

-Imposter syndrome seems to be a hot topic as of late, but some of us [raises hand high in the air] have struggled with this for a long time.
+Imposter syndrome seems to be a hot topic.
+But some of us, (raises hand high in the air) have struggled with this for a long time.
 It's just never had an official title before.

-I can’t do it because I don’t have enough experience.
+I can’t do it--I don’t have enough experience.

 I won’t be successful because I’m not thin enough.